mraeaves/mraeaves/README.md

 # Current Project

-Reworking an old college e-commerce project called TechOutlet into a more modern and secure web app.
+Alongside building my website and portfolio, I’m also redeveloping an old college e-commerce project called TechOutlet into a more modern, secure web application.

 Current features include: